-This section shows how to work on packages with source code continuously being modified.
+This section describes how to work on packages which source code is being modified.

 7.1 Package development flow

 In the previous examples, we used the conan create command to create a package of our library.
 Every time it is run, Conan performs the following costly operations: